NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AutomatedLandmarkingSupport/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Objective A. Prototype joint operations on linked landmark sets
-2. Objective B. Troubleshoot landmark editor and identify fixes
+2. Objective B. Troubleshoot the Markup Editor and identify fixes
 3. Objective C. Identify overlap between Surface Markups development and SlicerMorph user needs.
 4. Objective D. Document plan to improve Markups module to improve performance when working with large number of points.